 JP is currently organizing an international chef symposium entitled ‘Food on the Edge’.
 This event will take place in Galway in October 2015, 2016 and 2017.
 This event features the best international chefs across the globe.
 He also has a weekly column in the Irish Times on Saturday.

-Drigín has a passion for good food and wine and has worked in the catering industry (both as a chef and in front of house) since she was 16 years of age.
-Drigín’s love of fine food led her to study the art of chocolate making in 2008 and she is now a certified chocolatier.
-She has also developed a growing knowledge of wine from her many wine tastings, meetings with wine makers and from visiting various vineyards on her travels.
+Drigín is co-owner of Cava Bodega, Aniar and Eat Gastropub.
+She has a passion for good food and wine and has worked in the catering industry since she was 16 years of age.
 Drigín also has many years of experience working in human resources, accounts and payroll.
 Her main focus in Cava is to manage the business side of the restaurant.
 Alongside Drigín’s love for good food and wine is her fondness of the arts.
-Drigín has an MA in Drama and Theatre Studies and has worked as an actor, director and acting teacher.
+Drigín has an MA in Drama and Theatre Studies and has worked as a director and acting teacher.
 She says that, “running a restaurant is like putting on a different performance every night”.
-Drigín’s focus is to ensure that Cava’s performance continues to receive rave reviews.